 Computed Tomography (CT)

-Jackson Parish Hospitals’ 32-slice CT scanner is capable of cross-scanning all parts of the body.
+Jackson Parish Hospitals’ 64-slice low-dose CT scanner is capable of cross-scanning all parts of the body.
 It exposes you to less radiation and is useful for visualizing soft tissue and organs in the body.
 With this innovative scanning capability, more advanced imaging studies such as CTA exams looking for stenosis, PE (pulmonary embolism), and aortic disease can be conducted right here in Jackson Parish.
 CT is also used to detect tumor size and location, locate blood clots and vessel abnormalities, and detect strokes.

 Uses sound waves instead of radiation to produce an image of soft tissues and organs of the body.
 Ultrasound can detect abnormalities of the vessels and organs in the body as well as blood clots.

 Digital Mammography uses computers and specially designed digital detectors to produce images displayed on high-resolution computer monitors, allowing a Radiologist to view the images within seconds.
 Unlike film mammography, digital mammography allows manipulation by the Radiologist to zoom in on specific areas to help detect small masses, calcifications, and other changes that may be signs of early cancers.
 Manipulating images is the main benefit of digital mammography.